wenfanwu/schism-toolbox/README.md

 ## Limitations (To-do List)

-* only for purely triangular grid so far, although SCHISM supports mixed triangular/quadrangular grid.
+* The toolbox can only be used for purely triangular grid so far, although SCHISM supports mixed triangular/quadrangular grids.
 * only for geographical grids so far.
-* primarily for the input files related to hydrological part, while the other modules such as CoSiNE, ICM are not supported.
-However, the toolbox has reserved interfaces for additional modules.
+* primarily for the input files related to hydrological part so far, while the other modules such as CoSiNE, ICM are not fully supported.
+However, many interfaces have been reserved for additional modules.
-* the river can only be added as source points, although the river can also be added as boudary inflow in SCHISM.
+* rivers can only be added as source points so far, although the river can also be added as boudary inflow in SCHISM.

 ## Copyright

 This toolbox is distributed under the MIT license.
 It is free to use and no profit making is allowed.

-If you encounter any problems/bugs when using this toolbox, or if you have any suggestions, please contact [wenfanwu@stu.ouc.edu.cn](mailto:wenfanwu@stu.ouc.edu.cn)
+If you encounter any problems/bugs when using this toolbox, or if you have any suggestions, please contact [wenfanwu@stu.ouc.edu.cn](mailto:wenfanwu@stu.ouc.edu.cn).
+Any potential co-developers are highly welcome.